Laaziri-Mohamed/thm-vem-fracture-contact-nitsche-lagrange/README.md

 Research code for **linear elasticity with fractures and contact** (Coulomb friction) coupled with **pressure/temperature (poro‑thermo) flow** on general polyhedral meshes using a **Virtual Element Method (VEM) of degree 1**.
 Two contact formulations are provided:

-- **Nitsche** : penalty/Nitsche enforcement on fracture faces.
+- **Nitsche** : Nitsche formulation.
-- **Mixed VEM with bubble DOFs + Lagrange multipliers** (with friction): constant multipliers per fracture face, optional normal stiffness.
+- **Mixed VEM with bubble DOFs + Lagrange multipliers**: constant multipliers per fracture face, optional normal stiffness.

 This README explains every file in this repository, how to build the solver, and how to run the example setups found in `main.f`.